dart-lang/samples/null_safety/calculate_lix/README.md

 ## Running the example code

-The code works only with beta channel builds of null safety from the `dev` channel.
+The code works only with preview builds of null safety from the `beta` channel.
 If you're using Flutter, you can run:

 ```cmd